On the K\"ahler cone of irreducible symplectic orbifolds: Hodge version of the global Torelli theorem

 \subsubsection{Uniqueness of the crepant resolution in codimension 2}

 The following corollary of Proposition \ref{mainprop2} can be seen as a partial answer to \cite[Conjecture 2]{Fu-Namikawa}.
-By \cite{BCHM}, we know that the symplectic singularities in codimension 2 always have a crepant resolution.
-Is this crepant resolution unique? \begin{defi} Let $X$ be an orbifold.
+By \cite{BCHM}, we know that symplectic singularities in codimension 2 have a partial crepant resolution.
+Is this partial crepant resolution unique? \begin{defi} Let $X$ be an orbifold.
 Let $\Sing_2 X$ be the union of the irreducible components of $\Sing X$ of codimension 2.
 A partial resolution in codimension 2, $r:\widetilde{X}\rightarrow X$ of $X$, is a proper bimeromorphic map such that: \begin{itemize} \item[(i)] the restriction $r:r^{-1}\left(X\smallsetminus \Sing_2 X\right)\rightarrow X\smallsetminus \Sing_2 X$ is an isomorphism; \item[(ii)] $\codim \Sing \widetilde{X} \geq 3$. \end{itemize} \end{defi} \begin{cor} Let $X$ and $X'$ be two irreducible symplectic orbifolds.
 We assume that $X$ and $X'$ are two partial resolutions in codimension 2 of the same orbifold $Y$.
 Then $X$ and $X'$ are deformation equivalent. \end{cor} \begin{proof} Indeed, $X$ and $X'$ are bimeromorphic.
-Then Proposition \ref{mainprop2} concludes the proof. \end{proof} This corollary can help to classify the irreducible symplectic orbifolds in dimension 4.
-We provide an example here. \begin{ex} In \cite[Section 13]{Fujiki-1983}, Fujiki constructs the following symplectic orbifold.
+Then Proposition \ref{mainprop2} concludes the proof. \end{proof} The corollary above may help to classify irreducible symplectic orbifolds in dimension 4.
+We provide an example below. \begin{ex} In \cite[Section 13]{Fujiki-1983}, Fujiki constructs the following symplectic orbifold.
 He considers $S$ a K3 surface and $i$ a symplectic involution on $S$.
 Let $s_2$ be the reflection on $S\times S$ acting by $s_2(x,y)=(y,x)$.
 Let $G=\left\langle s_2,i\right\rangle$ be the automorphism group on $S\times S$ with $i(x,y)=(i(x),i(y))$.
-Fujiki defined $Y_{K3}(\Z/2\Z)$ a crepant resolution in codimension 2 of $S\times S/G$.
-Fujiki shows that $Y_{K3}(\Z/2\Z)$ is a primitively symplectic orbifold. \end{ex} We recall that $M'$ is defined in Example \ref{exem}. \begin{prop} The orbifold $Y_{K3}(\Z/2\Z)$ is symplectic irreducible and deformation equivalent to $M'$. \end{prop} \begin{proof} It is enough to show that $Y_{K3}(\Z/2\Z)$ is symplectic irreducible.
-Indeed $M'$ and $Y_{K3}(\Z/2\Z)$ are both crepant resolutions in codimension 2 of $S\times S/G$ and so Corollary \ref{crepant} applies.
+Fujiki defined $S(C_2)^{[2]}$ a crepant resolution in codimension 2 of $S\times S/G$.
+Fujiki shows that $S(C_2)^{[2]}$ is a primitively symplectic orbifold. \end{ex} We recall that the Nikulin orbifolds are defined in Definition \ref{Nikulin}. \begin{prop} The orbifold $S(C_2)^{[2]}$ is symplectic irreducible and of Nikulin type. \end{prop} \begin{proof} Let $M'$ be the Nikulin orbifold obtained via the couple $(S^{[2]},i^{[2]})$, with $i^{[2]}$ the involution induced by $i$ on $S^{[2]}$.
+It is enough to show that $S(C_2)^{[2]}$ is symplectic irreducible.
+Indeed $M'$ and $S(C_2)^{[2]}$ are both partial crepant resolutions in codimension 2 of $S\times S/G$ and so Corollary \ref{crepant} applies.